pkgforge-community/uruntime/README.md

-     --appimage-extract-and-run [ARGS]    Run the AppImage afer extraction without using FUSE --appimage-offset                    Print byte offset to start of embedded filesystem image --appimage-portable-home             Create a portable home folder to use as $HOME --appimage-portable-config           Create a portable config folder to use as $XDG_CONFIG_HOME --appimage-help                      Print this help
+     --appimage-extract-and-run [ARGS]    Run the AppImage afer extraction without using FUSE --appimage-offset                    Print byte offset to start of embedded filesystem image --appimage-portable-home             Create a portable home folder to use as $HOME --appimage-portable-share            Create a portable share folder to use as $XDG_DATA_HOME --appimage-portable-config           Create a portable config folder to use as $XDG_CONFIG_HOME --appimage-help                      Print this help
      --appimage-version                   Print version of Runtime